Dual Career (DC) Advice

 Highly qualified and internationally distinguished scientists are one globally sought-after group of people who are often able to choose from a selection of different universities.
 Overall academic conditions and, increasingly, the “soft” factors offered by a certain locations play a role in the decision-making process.
 When changing positions, there are many social changes to deal with such as organizing your stay, finding a position for your partner or spouse, childcare, etc.

-IMPORTANT: The information provided in this chapter is particularly useful for Dual Career-Couples and a good starting point in terms of "Finding employment" (see job portals) as well as with regards to "Recognition of Foreign Qualifications/Professions".
+IMPORTANT: The information provided in this chapter is particularly useful for DC-couples and a good starting point in terms of "Finding employment" (see job portals) as well as with regards to "Recognition of Foreign Qualifications/Professions".

 The Euraxess-Portal on Career Development in Switzerland provides advice for scientists in general while the Euraxess Dual Career-overview lists special resources for respective couples.

 A) DC-partner of Professors

 The Welcome & Euraxess Center helps in this regard partners accompanying newly appointed professors to find direction in their professional fields and avenues (DC advice).